thekalipo/DeParcevauxPouliquen/INTRODUCTION/Goals&DomainProperties&Requirements.md

 - G5 : Allow farmers to discuss on forums (*Check if it is part of G6 or if the means are separated*)
   - G5.1 : Allow farmers to participate to a forum
   - G5.1 : Allow farmers to create a forum
-- G6 : Allow farmers to help or be helped (?)
+- G6 : Allow farmers to help or be helped (?) -> agronomists
 -